pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice/docs/JSDOC.md

 This addon adds support for field list (PcFieldList).

 Field list can be used to add or remove new field

+## PcFillToBottom

+**Extends PcAddOn**

+Any element with the class `pc-fill-to-bottom` will be set to a fixed size to make it fill the space to the bottom of the screen without scroll

 ## PcFilterDataset